 Ted Hatmaker has been giving concert previews for the Elmhurst Symphony for eighteen years.
 He is on the faculty of Norther Illinois University, where he teaches music theory, aural skills and composition.

 Hatmaker holds a Ph.
 D. in music theory from the University of Iowa.
 He is a published author of music theory articles which have been presented at professional conferences.
 Ted is a strong advocate for an educated concert audience and has given courses and many talks on what to listen for in music.
 He is also an active composer; his works have received performances throughout the United States.
 Ted's wife, Debbie, is a church musician and a busy accompanist in the area.
 His three daughters are all professional string players.

-The Elmhurst Symphony is grateful to the Elmhurst Kiwanis Club and the Elmhurst Symphony Auxiliary for their generous and active support of the Stanger Competition and to Elmhurst Christian Reformed Church for hosting the event.
+The Elmhurst Symphony is grateful to the Elmhurst Kiwanis Club, Suburban Bank and Trust and the Elmhurst Symphony Auxiliary for their generous and active support of the Stanger Competition and to Elmhurst Christian Reformed Church for hosting the event.

 Teacher: Almita Vamos

 Sophomore, St. Francis College Prep High School